pippinbarr/cart263/course-information/outline.md

 ## Where?

-Classroom / Discord / Email
+Classroom (check your Schedule) / Discord / Email

-### Classrooms

-Section A: EV 5.635
-Section B: ...

 ## Who?